“Zen is like a lifesaver” full interview on how to implement Zen in your Dental Practice

 Tiger Safarov: Mm-hmm, right there.
 Let’s take the next step.
 Let’s just say you’re the lead dental assistant.
 You’re pretty much; you and I are setting up Zen.
 We’re going through this whole product inventory and then we get to the point where I say okay Brittany so now I’m going to give you homework.
 It’s going to be- not moving forward but your homework for the next training to add quantities and you’re like “uh-oh, that’s an extra step on my plate that I’m not sure if I have time to do.”

 Tiger Safarov: How do you think we can overcome that?
-How would you suggest for the team members or if that’s something you think we should truly do as Zen, maybe that’s the case but when we get to these quantities and setting up the quantities in the inventory, what’s your take on that?
+How would you suggest for the team members or if that’s something you think we should truly do as Zen, maybe that’s the case but when we get to these quantities and setting up the quantities in the dental inventory system, what’s your take on that?

 Brittany: You know, you’re right it is a bunch of work on the forefront.
 That is dedication and making sure you have enough time to do so and I think that’s where your other team members and dental assistants, you know, I guess it depends on the size of the office and how many you have but that’s why the team works together to give you that time to do the quantities and figuring out the inventory.
 That’s the only way I feel like you can get Zen to work in the first place is if you figure out what you have and how much you need.
 I mean for me it was more so doing it on my off time, you know, unfortunately because I didn’t have the time to do so but, I think that’s a great opportunity for other assistants to work together to figure out what’s best and that’s why we have Dr. Kasmel helped because like you said she’s my right hand but it’s definitely worth it once it’s figured out.